silviascript/farmony-markets/planning/user-experience/README.md

 - Sign up as an admin (vendor), in order to edit vendor information.
 - Sign in as an admin (vendor), in order to add vendor information.
 - Sign in as an admin (vendor), in order to add recipes that relate to their products.
-- Sign up as an user, in order to view personal selectons.
+- Sign up as an user, in order to view personal selections.
 - Sign in as an user, in order edit personal selections.

 ##User Experience Designs (Wireframes)